 Manuscripts may be divided as appropriate into numbered sections with headings, not numbers alone.
 All pages of the manuscript are to have the last name of the author and the page number in the header.
 Single quotes are to be used within double quotes; brackets within parentheses; italics for emphasized expressions.

 Abstract: Articles (not book reviews) must begin, under the title and byline, with an abstract (9 point) introduced by the formatted word Abstract:.

 Keywords: The abstract needs to be followed with list of comma-separated keywords introduced by the formatted word Keywords:.

-Tables should be numbered consecutively and titled, and must be referred to in the Text.
-Avoid referring to the ‘preceding’ or ‘following’ table, since the original position may be shifted in the final camera-ready
+Tables should be numbered consecutively, captioned or titled, and must be referred to in the Text as “Table #”.
+Avoid referring to the “preceding” or “following” table, since the original position may be shifted in the final camera-ready

-Notes should be kept to an absolute minimum.
-If a word-processing program is used, as is currently the default expectation, footnoting is preferred.
-Otherwise, type the notes on a separate sheet at the end of the electronic text (double-spaced throughout) but before the References.
+Notes should be kept to a minimum.
+To prepare your submission, preferably use a word-processing software that supports footnoting.
+Otherwise, type the notes on a separate page at the end of the electronic file (double-spaced throughout) but before the References.

 Paying explicit and systematic attention to this distinction between source works and access works is all that is meant by the “PRINCIPLE OF HISTORICAL LAYERING”, and is the essence of the Style Sheet.

 Accordingly, in those cases where source work and access volume differ, the relation of the two, including any discrepancy of dates and publishers, and mediator between source and access where there is the added discrepancy of language (i.e., the special case of translations), and whatever additional information or glosses seem useful, are given in the list of References at the end of the manuscript.
 This list is to be arranged alphabetically by last name of authors, all in capital letters.